chipzx92/DataEngineeringI320/docs/glossary.md

 to produce data products and analytics.

 **ETL**
-Stands for *Extract, Transform, and Load*<sup>911</sup>
+Stands for *Extract, Transform, and Load*<sup>11</sup>
 An older data engineering concept where data is extracted from a source system, transformed in a staging area, and then loaded into an analytical system.

 **idempotent**
 An operation that produces the same result no matter how many times it is executed<sup>3</sup>.

-This is a term from mathematical theory, but in the context of data engineering it makes that running a task in a data pipeline or even a series of tasks in a pipeline will produce the same result even when run multiple times over the same data.
+This is a term from mathematical theory, but in the context of data engineering it means that running a task in a data pipeline or even a series of tasks in a pipeline will produce the same result even when run multiple times over the same data.